Travel to Costa Rica during Covid-19: What you need to know before you go - KESQ

 What’s the Covid situation?

-Costa Rica has seen over 288,000 cases and 3,625 deaths during the pandemic, as of May 18.
+Costa Rica has seen nearly 300,000 cases and 3,765 deaths during the pandemic, as of May 24.
 Case numbers are rising fast in the second wave — they doubled in April.

+According to the government, May has seen record infection rates.
+Over 62,000 new cases have been recorded in the past month — a record since the start of the pandemic.
+And each of the past two weeks has seen 218 people die — again, a record.

 On May 5, PAHO — the Pan American Health Organization — warned that hospitals in the region are “dangerously full.”

-Along with Mexico, it was one of the first countries in Latin America to receive vaccines in December.
-Nearly 1.1 million vaccination doses have been given so far, with a total of 8.65% of the population fully vaccinated.
+Along with Mexico, Costa Rica was one of the first countries in Latin America to receive vaccines in December.
+Over 1.2 million vaccination doses have been given so far, with a total of 10.5% of the population fully vaccinated.
 The government has asked Europe and the US to help, using the COVAX scheme.

 What can visitors expect?